 Facing financial concerns

-What we do with our money says a lot about who we are: our relationship with money often influences your values, work ethic, and overall philosophies about life.
+Many professionals say that what we do with our money says a lot about who we are and that our relationship with money often influences our values, work ethic, and overall philosophies about life.
 For that reason, it's important for partners to be on the same page about this topic well before you join families.

 Carving out quality time

-The "other" parent
+The biological parent relationship

 - A parent displays obvious favoritism towards one or more of the children over the others.